FAQsFrequently Asked Questions

 They have been recalled because of worries over salmonella poisoning or harmful, industrial chemicals that have penetrated the treats in error.

 We give our dogs rawhide because they LOVE it!
 But, rawhide treats are dangerous, and can even be deadly.

 What are the dangers with rawhide treats?

 Two big things – first, what’s on and in them, can be highly toxic.
-Second, once your Morkie has chewed one up a bit, it gets soft and then can be ingested.
-(So no longer the great ‘dental care’ treat when soggy)
+Second, once your Morkie has chewed one up a bit, it gets soft and then can be swallowed.
+(So no longer the great ‘dental care’ treat when soggy.)

-That slippery, slimy piece of rawhide can choke your Morkie if he swallows it, or can cause an obstructed bowel.
+That slippery, slimy piece of rawhide can choke your Morkie if he swallows it, or can even block up his bowel.
 And for dogs with sensitive digestive systems, rawhide can trigger diarrhea, vomiting, gagging and other upsets.

 Rawhide for dogs often has traces of Salmonella or E. coli contamination.
 In fact, between 2008 and 2011, there were 6 major FDA recalls of rawhide due to salmonella according to EmbracePetInsurance.com

 That Salmonella and E. coli can make you very sick too.

 Rawhide chews for dogs are so toxic and so dangerous, that both the Humane Society of the United States and the ASPCA classify them as very dangerous, in the same category as pesticides and cleaning chemicals.

 Alternatives to Rawhide